dansholds/grapple-comps-min/content/posts/14248-azbjjl-2024-southwest-classic.md

 The top 5 academies and affiliations in the Adult division will receive team trophies.

-Read this for information on team and academy point-scoring: http://azbjjl.com/scoring/
+Read this for information on team and academy point-scoring- http-//azbjjl.com/scoring/

-WEIGH-INS:
+WEIGH-INS-

 Before his/her first fight, the athlete will check his/her weight with the Gi.